ftnapps/jamnntpd/ReadMe.txt

    If this option is used, JamNNTPd will print all sent and received text to the console window.
 Useful for testing.

- -config <configfile>

-   Read options from the specified configuration file.

 Options for displaying messages:

  -readorigin